chesterzcl/GSP/README.md

 ```
 GCC v8.0/Clang 5 or greater is required for the compilation of this tool.

-To test the binaries, simply execute the tool on a toy dataset using a pre-configured script:
+To test the binaries, execute the tool on a toy dataset using a pre-configured script:
 ```
 ##Run the pre-configured bash script
 bash ../tool_dir/test/Toy_driver_script.sh